sinnerschrader/sinnerschrader-career/README.md

 location: location as provided in the front matter
 discipline: discipline as provided in the front matter
 level: level as provided in the front matter
-company: company as provided in the front matter
 ```
 * jobs: an array of all published jobs for the current language.
 For the properties see `_detail.html` template.